 Ballroom culture is an entire queer subculture that’s been around since the 1930’s, but sort of made its mark in the 80’s.
 Ballroom refers basically to the location of where all these sorts of runway events/vogue battles occur.
 How would you describe voguing to a newbie who knows nothing about it?

-Turbo is the first ballroom that’s ever been made in the city of Buenos Aires.
+Turbo is the first ballroom that’s ever happened in the city of Buenos Aires.
 We’ve taken this culture and incorporated elements and traditions from our own culture and our reality in the local queer scene that we live day to day here in Argentina.

 What’s happening this Sunday, August 18th?